intel-unesp-mcp/infieri2019-session2/README.md

 threads needed (based on core count) to perform one to four threads per core in the same way you have done in the previous two exercises.
-Take note of the results, choose the best one and compare it with the result of the previous exercise.
+Take note of the results, choose the best one and compare it with the result of the previous exercises.
 Did you get a measurable improvement?

 **4.3.6** In many circumstances, improvements can be found by analyzing the data access patterns to take advantage of data locality.
 We want to